 The following statutes encourage local governments and utility companies to provide utility customers with landscaping information, including tree planting for energy conservation, and to request voluntary donations for urban forestry:

 - RCW 80.28.300 — Gas and electrical companies

 Below are selected examples of urban forestry plans and programs from Washington cities that seek to maintain or increase their existing tree canopy coverage and educate residents about the importance of trees.

-- Bellingham Urban Forestry Management Plan (2022) – Details the city's process to develop the plan
+- Bellingham Urban Forestry Management Plan (2022) — Offers details on the city's process to develop the plan.

 - Lacey Urban Forest Management Plan (2021)